 My heart is so broken for them.
 I thought there were three outstanding parts of the show.
 One was after the African-American young lady had her abortion.
 Her boyfriend brought her out to dinner to make her “feel better” about her abortion.
 Good thinking...

 Anyway, they were at dinner and the girl starts saying how her abortion counselor had told her to “not think about it as a something with a forehead and 10 fingers and 10 toes.
 Just think about it as a mass of cells.”
 Then her boyfriend, trying to chime in and support that statement said something about how he had always encouraged her not to get attached to that “thing.”

 Then out came the truth.
 She didn’t like him calling it a “thing” because it wasn’t a “thing” to her.
 She said that it was her baby and it did have 10 fingers and 10 toes and it would have turned out just like the daughter they already had.

 Then, she said she wondered “if they had made the wrong decision.”
 She said she had already become attached to her baby and he would never understand what she was going through.
 So, there it was.
 The truth.
 The raw truth.
 Those counselor’s words sounded good, but they weren’t true to her.
 And now, she wondered if it was the right decision… too late.

 The second thing I really liked was the conversation they showed between the same couple.
 They were lying on their bed discussing what decision they were going to make.
 I liked it because it showed the real, unedited logic a woman in a crisis pregnancy will use to justify abortion.
-I think if pro-lifers have a better understanding of that logic, we can have a better understanding of penetrating through that logic.
+I think if pro-lifers have a better understanding by gaining more insight into the logic of these women, then we can have more understanding of how to penetrate through that logic.